 If you work within the food industry or any that deals in the manufacturing, handling or preparation of food products, you are likely to undergo food safety training at some point in your career.
 This sort of training is essential, as it helps you to adhere to regulations, uphold standards and protect the public from harm.

-Most reputable food hygiene training courses are accredited by the Chartered Institute of Environmental Health (CIEH), the charitable organisation which campaigns, advises, informs and educates on a number of safety issues.
+Most reputable food hygiene training courses are accredited by the Chartered Institute of Environmental Health (CIEH), the charitable organisation that campaigns, advice, informs and educates on a number of safety issues.

 The CIEH food policy is what informs the food safety training courses you may undertake in your career.
 This is why it is important to understand a little more about it.